nextauthjs/next-auth/CONTRIBUTING.md

 ## Pull Requests

-* Pull Requests should be raised for larger changes.
-* Ideally, lots of small changes should be bundled up in to a larger PR.
 * The latest changes are always in `master`
+* Pull Requests should be raised for larger changes
+* Pull Requests do not need approval before merging for those with contributor access (it's just helpful to have them to track changes)
+* Rebasing in Pull Requests is prefered to keep a clean commit history (see below)
+* Running `npm run lint:fix` before committing can make resolving conflicts easier, but is not required
-* Merging (and pushing merge commits to `master`) is disabled in this repo
+* Merge commits (and pushing merge commits to `master`) are disabled in this repo
-* Rebasing is prefered to keep a clean commit history.
-* Pushing directly to master should be reserved for minor updates / one off fixes.
+* Pushing directly to master should ideally be reserved for minor updates / one off fixes
-* Pull Requests are great for batching up changes and making them easy to review and for tagging people so they can track changes, but they do not require approval from other commiters (commiters may raise and merge their own requests).

 ## Rebasing